Operation Downfall order of battle: Ground forces

 Thirty days after the initial assault, each army would be reinforced by a corps of 3 divisions.
 Five days later an airborne division and a United States Army Forces Pacific Reserve Corps of 3 divisions would be made available.
-Strategic reserve for the entire operation would consist of a corps of 3 divisions located in the Philippines and divisions from the United States to permit reinforcement at the rate of 4 per month.
+Strategic reserve for the entire operation would consist of a corps of 3 divisions located in the Philippines and divisions from the United States to permit reinforcement at the rate of 4 divisions per month.